midsbie/godepmon/README.md

   changes trigger the execution command.
 This approach avoids unnecessary builds or tests when unrelated files are modified.
-* Executes a specified command (e.g., `go run .`, `go build`, `go test`) automatically upon detecting changes, facilitating a smooth and efficient development experience.
+* Executes a specified command (e.g., `go run .`, `go build`, `go test`) automatically upon detecting changes.
-* Provides the flexibility to include or exclude external dependencies in the monitoring process.
+* Provides the flexibility of optionally including external dependencies in the monitoring process.

 ## Getting Started